gnadgnaoh/BShieldExperimentation/docs/DETECTION.md

 com.vnid
 ```

-## Error Code 7 (App Detection, Rare, Unused)
+## Error Code 7 (App Detection, Rare)

 **Reference link:** <https://vneid.gov.vn/shield-warning?code=7>

 This error occurs when you have some suspicious app in your device.
-We don't experience this detection and it rares to see that.
+We don't experience this detection and it's rare to see that.

 **Solution:** same as [error code 3](#error-code-3-app-list-detection).